matesebok22/f-sharp-project-alpha/README.md

 ## How to use

+Simply click on the live-link on the top of the README file to play the game.

 ![kép](https://github.com/user-attachments/assets/275617fc-a257-4f52-812c-4cf458db0912)

 This is where you can see the price of certain stocks.
 You can see their cost the previous day to make it easier to compare.